ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Quests.md

 - [ ] Find Hugo Bridgerson in the capital and say hi to him for Pip.
 - [ ] Go to tower to the North.
 Find healing scroll for Kricket and anything we can find for Daniel.
 - [ ] Figure out how to get Paytonscraps back into regular form and regain memories.
 - [ ] Look for a green tandem bicycle that belongs to Fizzben.
+Found it from the Krispy brothers.
+Will bring it with us on the way back